ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 As a person who has spent a lot of time in the Washington DC metro system, I can really appreciate this analogy.
 Thankfully, when an escalator is out I am not trapped underground, but instead can huff up the now stairs to the street.

 Oftentimes, when beginning a project, I am presented with a set of business requirements or a beautiful design.
-From these, it can be easy to see the end goal, but skip the baseline experience.
+From these, it can be easy to see the end goal, but skip the core functionality.
 If, in the case of the escalator, my requirement was to “build a transportation system that will allow Metro riders to travel from the terminal to the street,” my initial reaction may be to create an elevator.
 You can imagine how this might become problematic.

 Developing web apps works in much the same way.
 If we only consider the end goal, we run the risk of leaving our users stranded.
 By focusing on and providing a solid baseline for our users, we set ourselves up for success in many other aspects of ethical web development, such as accessibility and performance.